The best hotels in Oranjestad

 On Palm Beach itself, the strip along J.E.
 Irausquin Boulevard runs from overpriced tourist traps to solid spots.
 Screaming Eagle and Wilhelmina Restaurant in Downtown are both real.
 Wilhelmina is right on Wilhelmina Park and does local lunch plates for $10-15.
 If you're staying at the Boardwalk Small Hotel near Butterfly Farm, you're close enough to walk to half a dozen solid dinner options without touching a resort menu.

-Oranjestad's best neighborhoods
+Oranjestad's best hotel regions

 Eagle Beach is where we'd put our money first.
 Quieter than Palm Beach, better sand, and the hotels actually earn their prices.
 Palm Beach is louder and more convenient if you want bars and water sports within stumbling distance.